superinfra/level-editor-docs/tutorials/using-the-kit.md

 # Intro
-This tutorial explains how to use Roblox Studio, the kit, and the optional plugin.
+This tutorial explains how to use the kit and the optional plugin.
+To learn how to use Roblox Studio, watch the video on [the Tutorials page](/tutorials).

 Skill level: **Beginner**\
 Length: **~5 min.**